Zequez/logseq-vault/pages/Phase 1 of Gremlin Work.md

 - Whereas previously Gremlin ran wild, knocked you unconscious, and did whatever it wanted with your life, now your job is to make Gremlin your ally instead of your owner.
 - Is about becoming aware of the food and schedule you are unconsciously feeding your gremlin with, and training him into a disciplined feeding plan and schedule. id:: 6344174e-1ac7-40be-a403-6f93b6fc1b5a
+- The purpose is about changing the relationship of your gremlin that is protecting your Box, survival, to initiate it into serving your Archetypal Lineage, your Adult Ego State
 - ## Strategy
 	- Start to notice and make your own list of [[Food Gremlin Loves To Eat]]
 	- Pick 10 items from the list